 TX HHS Form 8630.
 Local Intellectual and Developmental Disability Authority (LIDDA) Continuity of Care

-The TX HHS Form 8630, Local Intellectual and Developmental Disability Authority (LIDDA) Continuity of Care, is a pre-move site review instrument used to assess the suitability of a community setting for individuals with intellectual or developmental disabilities.
-This form helps ensure continuity of care by evaluating potential sites for placement based on specific criteria outlined in Texas Administrative Code Chapter 904.
+The TX HHS Form 8630, Local Intellectual and Developmental Disability Authority (LIDDA) Continuity of Care, is a pre-move site review instrument designed to ensure continuity of care for individuals with intellectual or developmental disabilities.
+This form helps solve the problem of ensuring that community settings meet specific criteria for providing necessary services and supports.

 Geo: